nikwalia/schedule-generator/db/README.md

 ## Files and directories:
 - `schema_setup.sql`- creates all tables for the database.
 Should be executed before everything else.
+- `convert_semester.sql`- contains a function for auto-converting a text semester to a numerical representation.
+- `semester_offset_trigger.sql`- creates a trigger for auto-calculating the semester offset whenever a new enrollment is stored.

 ## Setting up Neo4J Server on AWS